fbpx

 Don’t make my mistake.
 Educate and even surprise yourself with these curious, fun facts about Sicily.

-Sicily is Bigger than you Think
+Sicily is Bigger Than You Think

 It might surprise you to know that Sicily is home to more than five million people.
 That’s more than many countries in the EU.
 The population is spread over 9927 square miles, or in driving terms, two hours from north to south and just under four hours east to west.

-And Closer to Italy than you Think
+And Closer to Italy Than You Think

 With a culture and character of her own, you might be surprised at how close Sicily is to the mainland.
 Just one and a half miles of Mediterranean blue separate the island of Sicily from Calabria in southern Italy.
 It’s called the strait of Messina and plans are under constant discussion about whether or not it makes sense to build a bridge there.